-The sales cycle for our sequencing instruments is lengthy because they are a major capital item and generally require the approval of our customers' senior management.
+The sales cycle for our sequencing instruments is lengthy because they represent a major capital expenditure and generally require the approval of our customers' senior management.
 This may contribute to substantial fluctuations in our quarterly operating results, particularly during the periods in which our sales volume is low.
 Because of these fluctuations, it is likely that in some future quarters our operating results will fall below the expectations of securities analysts or investors.
 If that happens, the market price of our stock would likely decrease.
 Past fluctuations in our quarterly operating results have resulted in decreases in our stock price.
 Such fluctuations also mean that investors may not be able to rely upon our operating results in any particular period as an indication of future performance.
+Sales to existing customers and the establishment of a business relationship with other potential customers is a lengthy process, generally taking several months and sometimes longer.
+Following the establishment of the relationship, the negotiation of purchase terms can be time-consuming, and a potential customer may require an extended evaluation and testing period.
+We cannot be sure what the sales cycle will be for the Sequel System.
+In anticipation of product orders, we may incur substantial costs before the sales cycle is complete and before we receive any customer payments.
+As a result, in the event that a sale is not completed or is canceled or delayed, we may have incurred substantial expenses, making it more difficult for us to become profitable or otherwise negatively impacting our financial results.
+Furthermore, because of our lengthy sales cycle, the realization of revenue from our selling efforts may be substantially delayed, our ability to forecast our future revenue may be more limited and our revenue may fluctuate significantly from quarter to quarter.